yandex-cloud-examples/yc-serverless-graphql-subscriptions/README.md

 - Fill .env file accordingly to .example.env
 - Execute `npm dev`

+This is gonna upload the functions to the cloud and start watch mode for development

 # Code generation and tools
 This project uses several tools:
 ### graphql-codegen